+Asperger syndrome now comes under the single umbrella term of autism spectrum disorder (ASD).
 Adults with Asperger syndrome may experience a range of problems, including difficulties in negotiating friendships and relationships, and finding a suitable job.
 Training and experience can help to build coping skills.
-Asperger syndrome is one of the autism spectrum disorders.

-Asperger syndrome is one of the autism spectrum disorders, and is classified as a developmental disorder that affects how the brain processes information.
+Asperger syndrome now comes under the single umbrella term of autism spectrum disorder (ASD).
+It is classified as a developmental disorder that affects how the brain processes information.
 People with Asperger syndrome have a wide range of strengths, weaknesses, skills and difficulties.

-Although Asperger syndrome cannot be cured, appropriate intervention and experience can help individuals to develop skills, compensatory strategies and help build up coping skills.
-Social skills training, which teaches individuals how to behave in different social situations, is often considered to be of great value to people with Asperger syndrome.
+Although Asperger syndrome cannot be cured, appropriate intervention and experience can help people to develop skills, use strategies to compensate and help build up coping skills.
+Social skills training, which teaches people how to behave in different social situations, is often considered to be of great value to those with Asperger syndrome.

-Counselling or psychological therapy (including Cognitive Behaviour Therapy) can help people with Asperger syndrome understand and manage their behavioural responses.
+Counselling or psychological therapy, including cognitive behaviour therapy (CBT) can help people with Asperger syndrome to understand and manage their behavioural responses.

 Symptoms of Asperger syndrome

-More males than females are diagnosed with Asperger syndrome.
-While every person who has the syndrome will experience different symptoms and severity of symptoms, some of the more common characteristics include:
+More males than females are diagnosed with Asperger syndrome or ASD.
+While every person who has the condition will experience different symptoms and severity of symptoms, some of the more common characteristics include:

 A person with Asperger syndrome may have trouble understanding the emotions of other people, and the subtle messages sent by facial expression, eye contact and body language are often missed or misinterpreted.
 Because of this, people with Asperger syndrome might be mistakenly perceived as being egotistical, selfish or uncaring.

-These are unfair labels because the person concerned is neurologically unable to understand other people’s emotional states.
-People with Asperger syndrome are usually shocked, upset and remorseful when told their actions were hurtful or inappropriate.
+These are unfair labels because the person concerned may be unable to understand other people’s emotional states.
+People with Asperger syndrome are usually surprised when told their actions were hurtful or inappropriate.

 Research into the sexual understanding of people with Asperger syndrome is in its infancy.
-Studies suggest that individuals with Asperger syndrome are as interested in sex as anyone else, but many struggle with the myriad of complex skills required to successfully negotiate intimate relationships.
+Studies suggest that individuals with Asperger syndrome are as interested in sex as anyone else, but many struggle with the wide range of complex skills required to successfully have intimate relationships.

 People with Asperger syndrome can sometimes appear to have an ‘inappropriate’, ‘immature’ or ‘delayed’ understanding of sexual codes of conduct.
+The may not understand the boundaries of appropriate sexual behaviour and expression.
 This can sometimes result in sexually inappropriate behaviour.
-For example, a 20-year-old with Asperger syndrome may display behaviours which befit a teenager.
+For example, an adult with Asperger syndrome might not understand the social rule that it is not considered socially appropriate to display sexualised behaviours in a public place.

-Even individuals who are high achieving and academically or vocationally successful can have trouble negotiating the ‘hidden rules’ of courtship.
+Even people who are high achieving and academically or vocationally successful can have trouble negotiating the ‘hidden rules’ of courtship.

 Some people with Asperger syndrome can successfully maintain relationships and parent children.
 However, like most relationships, there are challenges.

 A common marital problem is unfair distribution of responsibilities.
 For example, the partner of a person with Asperger syndrome may be used to doing everything in the relationship when it is just the two of them.
-However, the partner may need practical and emotional support once children come along, something that the person with Asperger syndrome may be ill equipped to provide.
+However, the partner may need practical and emotional support once children come along, something that the person with Asperger syndrome may not be fully able to provide.

 When the partner expresses frustration or becomes upset that they are given no help of any kind, the person with Asperger syndrome is typically baffled.
 Tension in the relationship often makes their symptoms worse.